alafilearnstocode/final_report/final_report/docs/appendices/instructions_for_use.md

 ---
-sidebar_position: 11
+sidebar_position: 10
 ---

-# Appendix T: Instructions for Use
+# Appendix J: Instructions for Use

 Instruction for using the ClimateCloset: